 KEEP IN TOUCH!: We want to know how things are going!
 Send updates on your foster pet(s) to your Foster Coordinator on a regular basis.
 This would include your foster pet's likes, dislikes, biographies, and of course . . . lots of pictures!!
 These will all need to be kept as up to date as possible.

 EXERCISE: You should be ready to provide your foster dog with daily walks on a leash for proper exercise and to help him/her get accustomed to leash walking.
 We don’t require that you have a fenced yard but do require that your foster dog is leashed and supervised at all times when taken outside.
 Cats need play and interaction to in order for them to be happy and healthy as well.

 TRAINING: Basic commands like sit, stay and come should be practiced so that your foster dog learns, grows and matures into a great companion.
 Many of these animals are coming directly from shelter environments, have been picked up as strays, came from a life inside of a small cage at a puppy mill or were treated with malicious intent.
 Many simply have no idea how to behave inside of a home.
 They can also be very stressed.
 It's not their fault, and they can learn with PATIENCE, GUIDANCE, LOVE, and CONSISTENCY.

 While it's fun and personally rewarding, fostering is not without it's challenges.
 But you are part of a very important rescue network and other Fur-Ever Home Rescue volunteers are here to support you!
 These volunteers can tell you that each and every one of these animals has deeply touched their lives - it's an amazing experience!
 If you are interested in fostering, please fill out an application!

-We do ask that at this time our fosters be able to provide the needed supplies (food, litter, etc.) for the animal they chose to foster due to lack of ability to efficiently provide needed items due to Covid-19.
+We do ask that at this time our fosters be able to provide the needed supplies (food, litter, etc.) for the animal they chose to foster due to lack of ability to efficiently provide items due to shipping delays.